Mamiglia/Requester-Bot/README.md

 This is not only the first bot in Python I do, it's also the first working, complex and totally new code that i write in Python, so it's my first work at all in the programming world
 Said that I deeply apologize for all the horrible mistakes that I could do in this bot, for the bad translations, and the amount of meaningless names of definitions

-Obviously I have to thanks all the fantastic people that helped me: starting from @matteb99, @fef0h, @pietroalbini (for his fantastic Botogram), codacademy and last but not least @frank1907 for making me curious about coding world
+Obviously I have to thanks all the fantastic people that helped me: starting from @matteb99, @fef0h, @Frank1907, @pietroalbini (for his fantastic Botogram), codacademy and last but not least Francesco Palmas for the emotional assistance

 builded with Botogram (https://github.com/pietroalbini/botogram)

-Tell me about anything beacause i'm a noob
+Tell me about any issue, beacause i'm a noob and i need critics to grow up -
--